EMRD95/.ascii-idle/README.md

 # .asciidle
-Simple Shell script to display ascii art in the terminal when idle.
+Simple Shell script to display ASCII art in the terminal when idle.

 Can be used as a linux terminal "screensaver" (increases CPU load a bit) or directly from the asciidle script.

-Ascii art must be stored in the txt folder with a .txt format.
+ASCII art must be stored in the txt folder with a .txt format.

 The script pick up .txt files randomly and display them on the terminal vertically.